dbatten4/shopping/README.md

 ## Layout

+The testing suite is located in the Order.spec.js file in the test directory.
 The business logic is located in the Order.js file in the public/js directory.
 It contains the logic for adding, removing and applying vouchers as well as error checking to prevent scenarios where, for example, the user tries to add an